williamcanin/chameleon-jek/README.md

 > Nota: Remember to inform the variable **source_repository_project** in
 > `config.yml` file with the same directory name created on GitHub.

-* 2.2 - CYou want to make the deployment of the already compiled project, ie the folder **_build**, do:
+* 2.2 - If you want to make the deploy of the already compiled project, ie the folder **_build**, do:

 > Note: Remember to inform the variable **build_repository_project** in
 > `Config.yml` file to the same directory name created on GitHub.